StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 After the migration:

-1. Run both instances of StackState side by side for a number of days to ensure the new instance runs correctly.
+1. Run both instances of StackState side by side for a number of days to ensure that the new instance runs correctly.
 1. Stop the Linux install for StackState.
 1. Remove the Linux install for StackState.